coins-docs/futures/docs/rest-api.md

 recvWindow | LONG | NO |
 timestamp | LONG | YES |

-- Please notice the default startTime and endTime to make sure that time interval is within 0-90 days.
-- If both startTime and endTime are sent, time between startTime and endTime must be less than 90 days.
+Notes:
+- If `orderId` is set, it will get orders >= that `orderId`.
+Otherwise most recent orders are returned.
+- The query time period must be less then 7 days( default as the recent 7 days).

 **Response:**

 ```javascript